fei-protocol/fei-protocol-core/docs/protocol/trading/feirouter.md

 ) external returns (uint256 amountOut);
 ```

-Sell `amountIn` FEI to receive at least `amountOutMin` ETH and send the FEI to address `to` before the block timestamp exceeds `deadline`.
+Sell `amountIn` FEI to receive at least `amountOutMin` ETH and send the ETH to address `to` before the block timestamp exceeds `deadline`.

 Calculates the penalty by calculating the amount that was removed from in-flight after the FEI transfer to Uniswap.